Why Won't My Golf Cart Battery Charge?

 Troubleshooting Steps:

-• Listen for a relay click when plugging in the charger, no click may indicate a blown fuse or faulty relay.
+• Listen for a relay click when the charger is connected; absence of a click may signal a blown fuse or faulty relay.

-• For Club Car models, use an On-Board Diagnostics (OBD) tool to identify computer errors affecting charging.
+• For Club Car carts, an On-Board Diagnostics (OBD) tool can help identify computer-related charging errors.

 Coping With Extreme Temperature Environmental Factors